 This approach provides a robust description of the stratosphere-troposphere coupling on daily timescales, requiring less subjective choices and a reduced amount of input data.
-Starting from daily mean geopotential height on pressure levels, the leading empirical orthogonal function/principal component are computed from zonal mean daily anomalies, with the leading principal component representing the zonal mean NAM index.
-The regression of the monthly mean geopotential height onto this monthly averaged index represents the NAM pattern for each selected pressure level.
+Starting from daily mean geopotential height on pressure levels, the leading empirical orthogonal function/principal component are computed from zonal mean daily anomalies, with the leading principal component representing the zonal mean AM index.
+The regression of the monthly mean geopotential height onto this monthly averaged index represents the AM pattern for each selected pressure level.

-The outputs of the procedure are the monthly time series and the histogram of the daily zonal-mean NAM index, and the monthly regression maps for selected pressure levels.
-The users can select the specific datasets (climate model simulation and/or reanalysis) to be evaluated, and a subset of pressure levels of interest.
+The outputs of the procedure are the monthly time series and the histogram of the daily zonal mean AM index, and the monthly regression maps for selected pressure levels.
+The users can select the specific datasets (climate model simulation and/or reanalysis) to be evaluated, the Northern or Southern hemisphere (NH or SH) and a subset of pressure levels of interest.

-· recipe_zmnam.yml
+• recipe_zmnam.yml